-For some it is a monitoring exercise; a part of the job that will hopefully keep us out of trouble.
-For others, it is a challenging way to look at our work with clients; to keep what we do fresh and exciting; a reminder of why we came into the profession, and of what keeps us there.
+What is clinical supervision for you?
+For some, it is a chore demanded by being a member of a professional organisation.
+For others, it is about problem solving.
+Maybe it’s a monitoring exercise that will hopefully keep us out of trouble or a challenging way to look at our work with clients to keep what we do fresh and exciting; a reminder of why we came into the profession, and of what keeps us there.

-I suspect that the approach we take to supervision says plenty about the approach we take to our counselling work; and that is something that I enjoy as a starting point to a supervisory relationship.
+I suspect the approach we take to supervision says plenty about the approach we take to our counselling work; and that is something I enjoy as a starting point to a supervisory relationship.

 Having completed certificate training in supervision from the Macclesfield Counselling & Training Centre, I practice supervision in a relational and integrative way, using Hawkins & Shohet’s seven eyed model.
 My own counselling work is with individual adults, and I am currently available to supervise already qualified practitioners who also work with adults.